DevSamuelV/MakPrint/README.md

 i want to make MakPrint "THE" Go-To Easy to install Firmware for all these chinese printers and with your help i hope to make this happen

 ---------------------------------------------------------------------------------------------------------------------------------------------
- please note.. if 'you' kill your printer.. then let it be known that ''YOU'' killed it .. not me :)
+ please note.. if 'you' kill your printer.. then let it be known that ''YOU'' killed it .. not me.

-ive never released anything before so i appologise if things are sloppy in the tutorial but ill try and get all steps in the correct order follow these instructions and you should end up with a working MakPrint V0.1 (marlin) firmware with 9 point autobed leveling
+follow these instructions and you should end up with a working MakPrint V0.1 (marlin) firmware with 9 point autobed leveling

 i must have a slightly warped bed on my printer because for some reason the repetier firmware with its 3 point leveling would only work for